Series · Terraform Agents · Chapter 1

 }

 The body of ./modules/vpc-baseline/main.tf contains the actual alicloud_vpc, alicloud_vswitch, alicloud_nat_gateway resources.
 The caller doesn’t need to know — they just want a VPC with sane defaults.
-This is the same idea as a Python function, applied to infrastructure.
+Same idea as a Python function, applied to infrastructure.
+(Use for_each over count whenever the iteration is over a meaningful set of names — count re-numbers everything when you delete the middle item, which causes Terraform to destroy and recreate unrelated resources.)

 We will build exactly this module in article 3 and reuse it in every subsequent article.